Best Construction Calculators 2026

 Start Your Project with Accurate Estimates

-Whether you are building a deck, pouring a foundation, or remodeling a kitchen, HammerIO gives you the accurate material estimates you need to budget confidently.
-Every calculator includes NAHB-standard waste factors, material cost estimates, and a complete shopping list — all without creating an account or sharing your personal information.
+Whether you are building a deck, pouring a foundation, or remodeling a kitchen, HammerIO gives you material estimates, editable waste assumptions, cost planning, and a shopping-list style breakdown — all without creating an account or sharing your project inputs.